-Instead of sweetened condensed milk, I used sweetened condensed coconut milk.
+Instead of sweetened condensed milk, I used sweetened condensed coconut milk to make it dairy-free.
 The result is a delightfully sweet cup of joe.

-- Grind coffee grounds coarsely in a coffee grinder for a slow extraction.
+- Grind coffee beans until they are coarsely in a coffee grinder for a slow extraction.
 You are looking for coffee grounds the size of breadcrumbs or course sugar.

 - This recipe makes a ready to drink coffee.
 If you want to make a concentrate, you can start with a 1:2 coffee to water ratio, and experiment from there.

 - I like my Thai coffee on the sweet side; you may want to start with less sweetened condensed coconut milk to see how you like it.